TheLaughingDuck/Default-DiscordBot/README.md

 ## Getting started
-* Start by cloning/forking this repository.
+* Start by forking this repository.
+    - Rename and change the description of the new repository.
+    - Clone the repository into a suitable local folder with git (for example with Github Desktop).
-* Remove the "#" from the .gitignore file.
+    - Remove the "#" from the .gitignore file.
 (This will prevent changes in your .environ file from being uploaded.
 That would be VERY bad)

 * Go to the discord developer portal.
 Go to "applications", and create a "New application".
     - Choose a name and provide a short description of your project.
+    - Choose the proper intentions for your bot (for example enable reading messages).
-* Grab your bot token, and put it into your .environ file.
+    - Grab your bot token, and put it into your .environ file.
 Formatting should be:

         KEY1 = 12345
+    - Invite the bot to a server (preferably a test server).

+* Launching the bot:
+    - Enable the client.run() command at the bottom of main.py.
+    - Try running the bot.

+* Hosting the bot